kevinpt/opbasm/doc/rst/language.rst

 ``address <label>``                   address MyISR     The instruction offset is addr. of MyISR
 ===================================== ================= ========================================

 This allows you to place code at the interrupt vector location or implement complex memory layouts such as bank switched pages.
-The second veriant with a label as an operand is a non-standard Opbasm extension.
+The second variant with a label as an operand is a non-standard Opbasm extension.
 It is most useful for implementing an ISR with a `jump`_ for the entry point.

 .. _inst-constant: